 Special issues and forums provide an excellent opportunity to review an addressed topic, examine previously unaddressed aspects, propose and develop new approaches, exchange perspectives and encourage new lines of research.
 Four of ASHA’s journals welcome proposals for themed special issues and all five accept proposals for forums.

 Why Special Issues and Forums?

-The purpose of a Special Issue or Forum is to provide a concentrated focus on a special topic deemed to be of high interest to the readership.
-Forums are typically smaller than Special Issues (under 10 articles) and are often the best means of featuring multiple perspectives on the same topic.
-Clinical Forums consist of empirical studies, scholarly reviews, and/or theoretical perspectives.
-Research Forums contain a series of empirical studies centering on a key aspect of speech, language, or hearing science and/or disorders.
-Research Forums may also comprise a set of scholarly papers presented at a scientific conference.
+The purpose of a special issue or forum is to provide a concentrated focus on a special topic deemed to be of high interest to the readership.
+Forums are typically smaller than special issues (which must have at least 10 articles) and are often the best means of featuring multiple perspectives on the same topic.
+Clinical forums consist of empirical studies, scholarly reviews, and/or theoretical perspectives.
+Research forums contain a series of empirical studies centering on a key aspect of speech, language, or hearing science and/or disorders.
+Research forums may also comprise a set of scholarly papers presented at a scientific conference.
 At this time, Perspectives of the ASHA Special Interest Groups only accepts proposals for forums.